A tin tea canister made by Kaikado of Kyoto, engraved with the Ippodo seal.

 Tinplate is produced by artisans applying a tin coating to steel.
 This manual process results in each canister having different patterns according to the flow of tin.
 This is a feature that cannot be seen in mass-produced products, and it gives each canister a unique texture and feel.
 Over the years, the colour and texture change, and the more the canister is used, the more it comes to fit the user’s hand.
 After about ten years the colour will be grey, and after twenty or thirty years it will turn black.
 The patterns from the flow of tin also become clearer over time, and the texture mellows with use.

-- Tin tea canister engraved with Ippodo seal (large size)
+- Tin tea canister engraved with Ippodo seal (medium size)

 - Tea canister :